-To determine the base address that has been assigned, run the PCIFind.EXE utility provided.
+To determine the base address that has been assigned, run the PCIFind.EXE utility program provided.
 This utility will display a list of all of the cards detected on the PCI bus, the addresses assigned to each function on each of the cards, and the respective IRQs (if any) allotted.

-Alternatively, some operating systems (Windows95/98/2000) can be queried to determine which resources were assigned.
-In these operating systems, you can use either PCIFind (Windows95) or PCINT (WindowsNT), or the Device Manager utility from the System Properties Applet of the control panel.
+Alternatively, some operating systems (Windows 95/98/2000) can be queried to determine which resources were assigned.
+In these operating systems, you can use either PCIFind (DOS), PCINT (Windows95/98/NT), or the Device Manager utility from the System Properties Applet of the control panel.
 The card is installed in the Data Acquisition class of the Device Manager list.
 Selecting the card, clicking Properties, and then selecting the Resources Tab will display a list of the resources allocated to the card.

-PCIFind uses the Vendor ID and Device ID to search for your card, then reads the base address and IRQ.If you want to determine the base address and IRQ yourself, use the following information.
+PCIFind uses the Vendor ID and Device ID to search for your card, then reads the base address and IRQ.

+If you want to determine the base address and IRQ yourself, use the following information.

-The Vendor ID for this card is 494F.
-(ASCII for "IO") The Device ID for the card is 1058h.
+The Vendor ID for the card is 494F.
+(ASCII for "IO") The Device ID for the card is 1059h.